BillCruise/CleaningData/CodeBook.md

 Transformations
 ===============
-The script in run_analysis.R transforms the original data set into a smaller tidy data set using the following transformations:
+The script in run_analysis.R transforms the original data set into a smaller tidy data

-1. Read data tables from
+The original data set is read from:

     - 'features.txt': List of all features.
     - 'activity_labels.txt': Links the class labels with their activity name.